kmikl/open-zt703/Documentation/DMM Mode.md

 ## RTD mode
 Pt100, Pt500, Pt1000, Pt2000 sensors are supported.
 The main measurement value will be replaced with the calculated temperature.
 The actual measured resistance is displayed as the second measurement value.
 The RTD has to be connected to the meter like any resistor.
 Relative measuement mode and manual range setting are disabled in this mode.
 Press any button from **F1** to **F4** to exit this mode.

+## TC mode
+Type K, J, N, S, T thermocouples are supported.
+The main measurement value will be replaced with the calculated temperature.
+The actual measured voltage is displayed as the second measurement value.
+The TC has to be connected to the meter like any voltage source.
+Relative measuement mode and manual range setting are disabled in this mode.
+Press any button from **F1** to **F4** to exit this mode.

 ## Menu usage
 - **Left button** : go back one level
 - **Right button** : enter submenu / activate or deactivate function / change parameter